Zywave/booster/src/_areas/design-system/components/button-groups.md

 ![States of Button Groups](/images/button-group_states.svg)

 The focused state for Button Groups uses an internal borderline.
-All of the other states follow regular [button guidelines](/design-system/components/buttons).
+All of the other states follow regular [Button guidelines](/design-system/components/buttons).

 <docs-spacer size="small"></docs-spacer>